getify/native-promise-only/README.md

 You simply express your async flow-control and *asynquence* creates and chains all the promises for you underneath. **Super simple.**

-*asynquence* has a custom implementation for the hidden "promises" it uses, and as such does not need native `Promises`, nor does it need/include this polyfill.
+*asynquence* has a custom implementation for the internal "promises" it uses, and as such does not need native `Promises`, nor does it need/include this polyfill.

-Get your feet wet with native promises first, but then when you go looking for something more, consider [asynquence](http://github.com/getify/asynquence) (which is vastly more powerful and is still only 2k!).
+Get your feet wet with native promises first, but then when you go looking for something more, consider [asynquence](http://github.com/getify/asynquence) (which is [vastly more powerful](http://davidwalsh.name/asynquence-part-1) and is still only ~2k!).

 ## Tests/Compliance